manavm1990/vite-react-tailwind-vitest/README.md

 - `src/` - All of our source code.
   - `components/` - All of our React components (`.jsx`).
 Global shared/reusable components, such as layout (wrappers, navigation), form components, buttons.
   - `hooks/` - All of our custom React hooks (`.js`).
+  - `layouts/` - These are components that wrap our **routes** and provide consistent page layouts.
+For example, a layout for a dashboard page might include a sidebar and header.
+A layout for a login page might not.
   - `routes/` - All of our React routes (`.jsx`).
 Each route is a 'page'.
   - `services/` - All of our services (`.js`).
 Services are responsible for making API calls and returning data, for example (api.js).
 Or, maybe you have a service that is responsible for managing authentication (auth.js).
 Or, `localStorage` (storage.js).
 The stuff in here has consequences, that is, **side effects**.
   - `tests/` - All of our tests (`.test.jsx`).